Learn how to create mortgage broker websites that make your business money.

 There are of course other CMS solutions apart from WordPress that can be used.
 Other popular CMS’ include: Wix, Squarespace, Joomla, Drupal, Kentico and Sitecore all with varying benefits and price ranges.

 As part of delivering custom web design and development solutions for clients over the last decade plus, our team have used all of the aforementioned systems and overall find that on average WordPress seems to be the CMS of choice for mortgage broker businesses.
 We put this down to it’s affordability, low barrier to entry and easy-to-use interface.

 Being the most popular CMS in the world does however come with a few disadvantages.
 Mainly, a lot of WordPress sites are the focus of hackers, and because of this are prone to being attacked.

 With millions of WordPress users ranging in expertise, it is expected that some WordPress systems will be vulnerable to exploits.
 Yet often the misconception made is that WordPress websites are less secure or more vulnerable.
-Really what is happening is that because of its widespread use around the world, WordPress websites are targeted often as attackers can typically expect the most return for their efforts.

 In order to combat this constant targeting and make sure your website remains secure there are a number of steps that can be taken to limit vulnerabilities and prevent downtime.

 The first is to make sure that your application, WordPress version and server firmware is always up-to-date and patched.
 System updates are released on a regular basis, and often the case, administrators cannot keep up with the regularity of releases leaving websites outdated and vulnerable to exploits.

 Next, you can work with a web development company that understands server architecture and website security.
 This will mean you can operate your business with the confidence that your website is well looked after.
 Our team for example, ensure that we keep abreast of OWASP Top 10 security risks and employ tools to monitor and prevent 3rd party intrusion.